adjaskam/stack-code-finder/README.md

 * GET `/api/codefragments/my` - get all obtained code fragments per user
 * GET `/api/codefragments` - get all obtained code fragments
 * DELETE `/api/codefragments`- delete all code fragments

+Authentication is needed to handle user-specific documents and is based on JWT standard.
+No confirmation needed while registering.
+Email has to be unique.
+All forms available in the application are being validated.
 * POST `/api/register` - register new user
 * POST `/api/login`- service login